 The interviewer expects you to tell them about your qualities and can help you become a successful architect.
 Talk about the qualities that you think can help you be successful in this role.

-“As an architect, there are a number of qualities that you need to be successful in this role.
+“As an architect, there are several qualities that you need to be successful in this role.
 Firstly, as an architect, you need to be super creative since many designs need critical creativity.
-Secondly, as an architect, one should be able to work in teams since there are a lot of consultations made from other professionals like plumbing and electric wiring.
+Secondly, as an architect, one should be able to work in teams since there are a lot of consultations made by other professionals like plumbing and electric wiring.
 Good communication skills are also a quality that an architect should have.
-Good artistic and drawing skills are also a priority when it comes to architecture.
+Good artistic and drawing skills are also a priority in architecture.
 Lastly, an architect should always have commercial knowledge.
 These are qualities that I have, and I believe that I will use them to work effectively for you.”

 4. What Significant Challenges Did You Face During Your Last Role?
 How Did You Manage?

 The interviewer asks you about the difficulties you have encountered while working as an architect in your previous roles.
-Talk about the key challenges you faced and how you were able to manage them.
+Talk about the key challenges you faced and how you managed them.

 “I must say that one of the biggest challenges I have faced from my previous role is lack of cooperation from other departments involved in construction.
 When I talk of these departments, I mean the plumbing, painting, electrical engineers, etc. Without cooperation from them, you will have a tough time as an architect designing.
 To manage this, I had to choose a team from every department involved in construction to work with.
 When you have a team like this, you work with people you know well.
 There must be maximum cooperation from them.”